-The teaching, learning and assessment (TLA) strategy for the Programme is guided by and consistent with the UCEM-wide TLA strategy.
-The approach adopted is learner-centred but supported and guided, as appropriate to supported online learning.
+The Learning, Teaching & Assessment (LTA) Strategy for the programme is guided by and consistent with the UCEM-wide LTA Strategy.
+The approach adopted is learner-centred but guided, as appropriate to supported online learning.

-The knowledge required for each module is contained in the multi-media learning materials provided and is enhanced by webinars as appropriate.
+The knowledge required for each module is contained in the multi-media learning materials provided, and is enhanced by webinars as appropriate.
 Learning materials include formative self-assessment questions with feedback.
 Detailed feedback is also given on tutor-assessed work.
-Progressively through the Programme, students are encouraged to undertake independent study and enquiry to broaden their knowledge and understanding of the subject.
+Progressively through the programme, students are encouraged to undertake independent study and enquiry to broaden their knowledge and understanding of the subject.